marek-hradil/sdm-project/README.md

 3. Leave the database name empty, username is `neo4j`, password is `password`
 4. Connect

+## How to clear the database

+1. Go to the main folder and stop the running databse
+2. Run `sudo rm -rf ./data ./logs` and fill in the password
+3. Run `docker-compose up --build` again

 ## Data

 We are using `https://www.semanticscholar.org/`.